glennmatthews/markdown-version-annotations/README.md

 # MkDocs Version Annotations

-This is a simple [MkDocs](https://www.mkdocs.org/) plugin that adds a few simple macros to make it quicker and more self-consistent when adding annotations in your documentation about differences between project versions.
+This is a simple [MkDocs](https://www.mkdocs.org/) plugin that adds a few simple macros to make it quicker and easier to add self-consistent annotations to your documentation about differences between project versions.

 This plugin was originally developed for use with the [Nautobot](https://docs.nautobot.com/) project's documentation but should be reusable.

 ## Usage

 Install this plugin with `pip install mkdocs_version_annotations` and enable it as a plugin in your `mkdocs.yml`.
-You also should enable the `admonition` Markdown extension:
+You also should enable the [`admonition`](https://python-markdown.github.io/extensions/admonition/) Markdown extension:

 ```yaml
 markdown_extensions: